copart-internship/copart-internship.github.io/index.md

  Move attached CSV data into DB and fetch lat, Long coordinates for Location column using google map API.

-a.
-Move data from CSV to DB (Vehicledetials.csv File attached).
+a).
+Move data from CSV to DB (Vehicledetials.csv File attached). b).
-b.
 Get Lat, Long coordinates for Location column in attached.
-CSV (you can use google map API)
-c.
-Create two columns in DB Lat, Long
+CSV (you can use google map API) c).
+Create two columns in DB Lat, Long d).
-d.
 Add Lat, Long coordinates to Database for each Location in CSV.

 Note: Make sure you don't make same call to maps api for same location